This blog may contain affiliate links. Read our disclosure policy for more info.

 - Best Western Plus Suites Downtown Calgary – This gorgeous hotel is located in downtown Calgary making it great for also exploring central Calgary.

-Related Read: Be sure to check out all of the fun activities you can do in Calgary in the winter before you go!
+Related Read: Check out all of the fun activities you can do in Calgary in the winter before you go!

 Other Things to do While You’re in Banff